 - Family members impacted by opioid use are represented by moms united and mandated to saving the lives of Drug Users (mumsDU)

 All members attended a launch meeting in October 2017 and will continue to be involved in future meetings as well as particular projects of interest.

 The Opioid Chapters features 11 stories of people whose lives have been profoundly affected by opioids.
 A joint project of the ODPRN and the website Healthy Debate, this multimedia online series features powerful first-person narratives from people who take opioids for chronic pain, those with an opioid use disorder, and providers who work with both.

 Prior to conducting any research within the Drug Observatory, the ODPRN convened focus groups comprised of individuals with experience using opioids in order to gather their perspectives on the current trends in opioid prescribing, utilization and changing access in Ontario.
 The information gathered was used to understand the priorities of people with lived experience and the potential opportunities for research aligned within these priorities.

 We convened 8 focus groups, totaling 49 participants, in Toronto, Kingston, Ottawa, and via teleconference for those residing outside of city centers.
 We spoke with individuals who use opioids to treat chronic pain as well as those with opioid use disorder.
-The findings will be summarized into a publication in early 2018.
+The findings have been summarized into a manuscript and is currently awaiting publication.

 We plan to conduct additional focus groups as needed over the next several years to assess how perspectives and experiences of opioid prescribing and access are changing.

 The Drug Observatory may have additional opportunities for individuals with opioid use experience to become involved.
-If you are interested in sharing your perspectives, please contact ODPRN Knowledge Broker, Dana Bandola at email@example.com.
+If you are interested in sharing your perspectives, please contact ODPRN Knowledge Broker, Dana Shearer at firstname.lastname@example.org.